pprieto/piper-nf/README.md

   * Which BLAST program to be used, `ncbi-blast` (default) or `wu-blast`
   * Example: `nextflow piper.nf --blast-strategy=wu-blast`

+#####referenceGtf

+  * Reference annotation including RNA queries which will be used to classify hits as orthologs by the best reciprocal hit definition.
+  * Please note: need to define the reference genome to perform blast on by adding a line on the genomes-file with the path and `reference` as name
+  * Example: `nextflow piper.nf --reference-Gtf=myReferenceAnnotation.gtf --genomes-file`

 Run using Vagrant
 -----------------